This delicious chunky fruity apple chutney is the perfect accompaniment to cheese and crackers or cold meats and is so easy to make!

 They are really simple to make and if you like them chunky then they are relatively quick too!

-Possibly the defining feature of this recipe is that it is small batch.
+One of the defining features of this apple chutney recipe is that it is a small batch recipe.

 We are a small family of two and whilst having a store cupboard full of jars may seem like fun.
 Years of experience of finding them in odd places tells me different!